StartUp FASHION Diversity, Equity, and Inclusion Policy

 StartUp FASHION is an anti-racist organization and we are working to develop and implement strategies within the business to help dismantle systemic racism.

 StartUp FASHION’s core message, value, and mission is rooted in encouraging people to follow their dreams and goals to live a happy and fulfilled life.
 But following your dreams and goals is a privilege.
-And for a long time that truth had been a blind spot in our business.
+And for a long time that truth had been we overlooked in our business.

 Below is our statement and commitment to diversity, equity, and inclusion in our business and the way we operate.
 This is a work in progress and will continue to be updated, revised, and improved as we continuously learn.

 LEARNING + EDUCATION